nanobowers/py2cr/README.md

 # py2cr.py

 A code translator using AST from Python to Crystal.
 This is basically a NodeVisitor with Crystal output.
-See ast documentation (<https://docs.python.org/3/library/ast.html>) for more information.
+See AST documentation (<https://docs.python.org/3/library/ast.html>) for more information.

 ## Status

-Currently about 60% of tests are passing.
+Currently more than 80% of the relevant tests are passing.
 See more information below.

 ## Installation